safr-ai-lab/pandora-llm/README.md

 # Pandora’s White-Box

-**Precise Training Data Detection and Extraction from Large Language Models** by Jeffrey G. Wang, Jason Wang, Marvin Li, and Seth Neel.
+**Precise Training Data Detection and Extraction from Large Language Models**

+By Jeffrey G. Wang, Jason Wang, Marvin Li, and Seth Neel

 ## Overview

 `pandora_llm` is a red-teaming library against Large Language Models (LLMs) that assesses their vulnerability to train data leakage.